 Iceland's rich landscape provides a great home for several different types of wildlife.
-We drove around the country for eight-days and were lucky to see the diversity of the country's landscape along with its wildlife.
-The lush countryside is full of farm animals like fluffy sheep and Icelandic horses.
-While the island's coast is full of birds, seals, and occasionally whales.
+We drove around the country for eight days and were lucky to see the diversity of the country's landscape and wildlife.
+The lush countryside is full of farm animals like fluffy sheep and Icelandic horses, while the island's coast is full of birds, seals, and occasionally whales.

-When we picked up our Kuku Camper, we were warned about the sheep.
-We were told they are a little suicidal and will jump in front of the car for no reason.
-Truthfully, when some sheep hear a car, they just start running.
-Sometimes that means they run in front of an oncoming car.
+When we picked up our Kuku Camper, we were warned about seemingly suicidal sheep.
+We were told they will jump in front of cars in a panic.
+Sure enough, when some sheep hear a car, they just start running.
+Sometimes that means they run away from traffic, and sometimes that means they run into traffic.
 We were also warned that if we hit one, we would have to pay the farmer €500, so we made sure to always keep an eye out for them.

 Our first encounter with marine life was at Ytri Tunga Beach on the Snæfellsnes Peninsula.
-We sat and watched roughly ten seals play in the cold Atlantic Water and relax on the beach.
-Alongside the seals were squawking seagulls fishing in the waves below.
+We sat and watched roughly ten seals play in the icy Atlantic Water and relax on the beach.
+Alongside the seals were squawking seagulls fishing in the waves.

 Kendall, John, and I were treated to an unexpected penguin sighting in the Snæfellsjökull National Park.
 A crowd of professional and amateur photographers were taking pictures, and we had to see what had captured their attention.
 I tried to snap a few, but I didn't get any great pictures from that distance.

 We did get to see hundreds of puffins, though, in the northeast corner of the country.
-The cliffside of Borgarfardarhöfn is the summer nesting ground for thousands of pairs of puffins every year.
-We went on a cold, rainy day early in the morning and so we were some of the only ones on the viewing platform.
+The cliff sides of Borgarfardarhöfn is the summer nesting ground for thousands of pairs of puffins every year.
+We went on a cold, rainy day early in the morning, so we were some of the only people on the viewing platform.

 The last wildlife we saw in Iceland were a majestic couple of reindeer.
-We were not expecting to see any on our trip, then we spotted them on the side of the road.
+We were not expecting to see any on our trip, then we spotted these two on the side of the road.
 It really capped off an already great day outside of Vik.

-We loved watching these animals interact in their natural environment and going in the summertime allowed us to see more animals than we were expecting.
-If you leave the city of Reykjavik, it will be impossible not to see some of Iceland's wonderful wildlife.
+We loved watching these animals interact in their natural environment, and going to Iceland in the summertime allowed us to see more animals than we would have otherwise.
+If you leave the city of Reykjavik, it might be impossible to not see some of Iceland's wonderful wildlife.